You can choose from one of two concentrations in this 42- to 48-credit graduate program:

 The Practitioner Specialization offers coursework required for state licensure as a professional counselor and for the National Certified Counselor credential.
 This includes the eight content areas tested in the National Counselor Exam, which many states require for licensure.
 While in this program, you'll also begin accumulating the hours of supervised psychotherapy experience required for state licensure.

-Our students have a nearly perfect (greater than 98 percent) first-time pass record on the National Counselor Exam.
+Our students have a nearly perfect (99 percent) first-time pass record on the National Counselor Exam.

 Classes are offered evenings.